 - Painkillers are only a short-term solution and don’t sort out the underlying issue

 - There is no quick fix – specific regular exercises is the only way to restore balance in your back

-What did the medical experts in the report published in The Lancet advice as the best back pain cure?
+What did the medical experts in the report published in The Lancet advise as the best back pain cure?

 Three things: Pilates, swimming and some types of yoga.